svvoii/postgresql_django_docker/README.md

 - `make up-db` - to start the project with the database only.
 - `make down` - to stop the project (removes all containers).
 - `make rmi` - to remove all images.
+- `make rmvol` - to remove all volumes.
 - `make ls` - to list all images and containers.
-- `make clean` - to clean all (stop the project, remove all containers and images).
+- `make clean` - to clean all (stop the project, remove all containers, images and volumes).